“It was clear from when he first joined, he couldn’t wait to get to know the other members. He’s really had a positive effect on the entire group.”

 Despite having a very good friend that Andre often likes to go bowling with, he struggled to keep other purposeful companions and for at least 6 months after leaving college, he did very little and his Mum hoped he wouldn’t slump back after such positive improvements through his English schooling life.

-In September 2017, Andre joined Community Club Lambeth and quickly earnt his title as the most social member.
+In September 2017, Andre joined Community Club Lambeth and quickly earned his title as the most social member.

 Speaking of Andre’s love for socialising, his mum also added that Club Lambeth was a great way to channel his competitiveness!
 “Andre really enjoys attending Club Lambeth on Tuesdays because he gets to interact with other members, coaches and volunteers, gets to exercise and of course, he is so competitive and always likes to win!”